garbles/react-facade/README.md

 }
 ```

 The developer of this component may not care about the implementation of `useCurrentUser`, but the tests sure do!
 If under the hood `useCurrentUser` is calling the react-redux `useSelector`, then `UserProfile` depends directly on a global Redux store.
-What's more, any component using `UserProvider` has also has this dependency by default.
-The coupling between the store and component tree is hard-coded.
+What's more, any component using `UserProvider` also has this dependency.
+The coupling between the store and component tree is hard-coded by this hook.
 Yikes!
-And yet this is not an uncommon problem.
+And yet this is not an uncommon problem. 🙃

 Now consider the same problem where the _implementation_ can be completely ignored with dependency injection in its place.
 We define the same interface using `createFacade`,